11 Paradoxes of Being a Business Owner

 11. Entrepreneurs see retirement as just another business opportunity.

-In working with hundreds of small businesses using Infusionsoft’s software, we’ve noticed that “Businesses don’t plan to fail…they simply don’t plan.”
+In creating automation sales and marketing funnels for hundreds of small business, we’ve noticed that “businesses don’t plan to fail…they simply don’t plan.”

 Seize the day!

-get started by requesting an Infusionsoft consultation with one of our business strategists.
+get started by requesting an automation consultation with one of our business strategists.